willhbr/willhbr.github.io/me/index.md

 On the occasion that I venture outside, I do so to run, orienteer, or practice Aikido.

-My profile picture was illustrated by my wonderful girlfriend, [Sarang](https://twitter.com/sarangleehan).
+My profile picture was illustrated by [Sarang](https://twitter.com/sarangleehan).